kengibson1111/go-stdlib/types.md

   from a byte array to string or string to byte array, a copy is made.
 When you make a substring the substring can be another slice pointing to the same byte array.

+## Architecture-specific

-## Architecture-specific (better to stay away from to avoid portability issues)
+Better to stay away from to avoid portability issues.

 * uint - either 32 or 64 bits